choresh/PspRouter/README.md

 For questions and support:
 - Create an issue in the repository
+- Check the troubleshooting section
+- Review the logs for error details
 - Check the documentation
-- Review the example implementations

 ---